Hunting with a felony conviction

-In regard to use of firearms by felons: It is illegal in Florida for convicted felons to possess firearms, including muzzle loading guns, unless the convicted felon has had his/her civil rights restored and firearm authority restored by the state's Clemency Board or the gun qualifies as an antique firearm under Florida statute 790.001(1).
-Properly licensed convicted felons may hunt with bows or crossbows during hunting seasons when such devices are legal for taking game.
+In regard to use of firearms by felons: It is illegal in Florida for convicted felons to possess firearms, including muzzleloading guns, unless they have had their civil rights restored or the gun qualifies as an antique firearm under Florida statute 790.001(1).
+Properly licensed convicted felons may hunt with bows, crossbows and airguns during hunting seasons when such devices are legal.

 A general restoration of civil rights does not include the restoration of the right to own, possess or use a firearm.
 In order to restore firearm authority, an application is required and there is a waiting period of eight years from the date sentence expired or supervision terminated.
 For more information on the clemency process and eligibility requirements, go to the Florida Parole Commission Web site.